AMWA-TV/ms-05-02/docs/Coding conventions.md

 ## Miscellaneous conventions

 1. The standard Web IDL keyword **readonly** MUST be used to identify a readonly property.

-1. The standard Web IDL keyword **static** MUST be used to identify a property whose value is the same for every instance of an interface.

 1. In an attribute definition, the standard Web IDL practice of appending a question-mark "**?**" to the datatype name MUST be used to specify that the attribute is optional.